emeinhardt/english-verbs/README.md

 # english-verbs

-This repository contains a database of phonologically transcribed English verbs.
+This repository contains a database of phonologically transcribed English verbs (present and past tense).

  - The notebook `Extracting phonological forms of English verbs.ipynb` documents data processing and origin.